 Kansas, which has garnered great attention with big tax cuts and bold claims that they will boost the state’s economy, has seen job growth that lags behind the nation.
 Bond rating firms, rather than just revising their fiscal outlook, actually downgraded the state’s bond ratings due to the cuts.

 Mississippi’s outlook was deemed “negative” in 2013 by Fitch, a bond-rating firm, and it has remained negative since then.
 One of the areas Fitch looks at when rating states is whether they have adequate revenue or too stringent spending limitations stating: “an inability to generate sufficient revenue to fund needed services due to political or other practical concerns can have long-term implications for an issuer’s financial and economic health.”

 The firm cited Mississippi’s use of one-time funds in its decision, but that was not the only thing the firm raised concerns about.
 It also cited Mississippi’s poverty, saying that “the state’s socioeconomic profile is relatively weak, with wealth and educational attainment indicators that significantly lag national levels.”

-To address these concerns, Mississippi needs to maintain public investment in K-12 and higher education, healthcare, and infrastructure.
-Big tax cuts would have not only been fiscally irresponsible for our state as they have for other states, they would have jeopardized our progress towards addressing poverty and educational attainment.
+To address these concerns, Mississippi needs to maintain public investment in K-12 and higher education, health care, and infrastructure.
+Big tax cuts would have not only been fiscally irresponsible for our state as they have for other states, they would have jeopardized our progress toward addressing poverty and educational attainment.